-For example, did you know that Sarah Jessica Parker is a fragrance mad scientist?
-Her story of perfume success begins with her own custom blend and takes us to her brand new genderless perfume, Stash.
+Did you know that Sarah Jessica Parker is a fragrance mad scientist?
+Her story of perfume success begins with her own custom blend and takes us to her new genderless perfume, Stash.

 a dirty and sexy beginning

 When creating her very first celebrity fragrance for Coty, Parker was inspired by the “dirty, really sexy” scent that she herself wore – a mix of three perfumes, one of which is a relatively inexpensive drugstore find.

 But Catherine Walsh, then Coty’s Vice President of Marketing, nixed dirty and sexy for Parker's first kick at the can, telling her: “You need to think about whether you can sell this to women.
 The market very well might not follow you there yet.”

 So they played it safe and in 2005 released Lovely, which was actually a pretty high point in the celeb stink game.
 Ok, maybe it resembled Narciso Rodriguez for Her a bit too closely, but it was floral, feminine and ethereal without being lightweight.
 It also sold really, really well.

 Still, the fragrance geek in SJP yearned to break free: "If I get the opportunity, my next scent will be genderless.
 Fuller.
 Riskier," she told the New York Times’ Chandler Burr.*

 Parker did more fragrances for Coty: Covet, a really interesting fougère (herbaceous floral) that vanished pretty quickly; some forgettable florals; and SJP NYC, a cheapie in a red plastic tube that smelled like you had just snorted strawberry Pixi Stix.
 Nothing dirty or risky there.